-- Disputes under this RRDRP will usually be resolved without a hearing. - The Expert may decide on its own initiative, or at the request of a party, to hold a hearing.
-However, the presumption is that the Expert will render Determinations based on written submissions and without a hearing.
+Disputes under this RRDRP will usually be resolved without a hearing.

-- If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
-If not possible, then the Expert will select a place for hearing if the parties cannot agree. - Hearings should last no more than one day, except in the most exceptional circumstances. - All dispute resolution proceedings will be conducted in English.
+- The Expert may decide on its own initiative, or at the request of a party, to hold a hearing.
+However, the presumption is that the Expert will render Determinations based on written submissions and without a hearing. - If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
+If not possible, then the Expert will select a place for hearing if the parties cannot agree. - Hearings should last no more than one day, except in the most exceptional circumstances. - If the Expert grants one party's request for a hearing, notwithstanding the other party's opposition, the Expert is encouraged to apportion the hearing costs to the requesting party as the Expert deems appropriate. - All dispute resolution proceedings will be conducted in English.